9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/I. Introduction to networks.md

 ## Key takeaways

 In the client-server model, the client requests information and services from the server, and the server performs the requests for the clients.
 Network devices include routers, workstations, servers, hubs, switches, and modems.
 Security analysts use network diagrams to visualize network architecture.

+# Cloud network

+**[[Cloud computing]]** is the practice of using remote servers, applications, and network services that are hosted on the internet instead of on local physical devices.
+	- Cloud providers offer an alternative to traditional on-premise networks, and allow organizations to have the benefits of the traditional network without storing the devices and managing the network on their own.

+A **[[cloud network]]** is a collection of servers or computers that stores resources and data in a remote data center that can be accessed via the internet.
+Because companies don't house the servers at their physical location, these servers are referred to as being "in the cloud".
+	- Traditional networks host web servers from a business in its physical location.
+However, cloud networks are different from traditional networks because they use remote servers, which allow online services and web applications to be used from any geographic location.
+Cloud security will become increasingly relevant to many security professionals as more organizations migrate to cloud services.
+	- Cloud service providers offer cloud computing to maintain applications.
+For example, they provide on-demand storage and processing power that their customers only pay as needed.
+They also provide business and web analytics that organizations can use to monitor their web traffic and sales.